 The Notre Dame football program took time on Wednesday, April 18, to thank several women who have assisted the team throughout the past year.

-Patricia Bellia, professor of law and Notre Dame Presidential Fellow in the Notre Dame Law School, is entering her fourth year as the chair of the University's Faculty Board on Athletics and its NCAA faculty athletics representative.
+Patricia Bellia, professor of law and Notre Dame Presidential Fellow in the Notre Dame Law School, is entering her fifth year as the chair of the University's Faculty Board on Athletics and its NCAA faculty athletics representative.

 A member of the Notre Dame faculty since 2000, Bellia teaches and researches in the areas of constitutional law, administrative law, cyberlaw, electronic surveillance law, and copyright law.
 She is a co-author of a leading cyberlaw casebook and has published several articles on Internet law (particularly surveillance and privacy issues) and separation of powers.